Eosinophilic Esophagitis

 Impedance planimetry is occasionally used in patients with significant symptoms to evaluate for subtle strictures.

-Testing for food allergies is often done to identify possible triggers but is of minimal benefit because eosinophilic esophagitis is not thought to be IgE-mediated.
+Testing for food allergies is often performed to identify possible triggers but is of minimal benefit because eosinophilic esophagitis is not thought to be fully IgE-mediated (2).

 Treatment of Eosinophilic Esophagitis